Genomicsplc/variantkey/README.md

 ### Normalization

 A normalization step is required to ensure a consistent and unambiguous representation of variants.
-As shown in Fig. 1, there are multiple ways to represent the same variant, but only one can be considered "normalized" as defined by [Tan et al., 2015](https://doi.org/10.1093/bioinformatics/btv112):
+As shown in the following example, there are multiple ways to represent the same variant, but only one can be considered "normalized" as defined by [Tan et al., 2015](https://doi.org/10.1093/bioinformatics/btv112):

 * A variant representation is normalized if and only if it is left aligned and parsimonious.
 * A variant representation is left aligned if and only if its base position is smallest among all potential representations having the same allele length and representing the same variant.